Released by U.S. Attorney's Office/Eastern District of Texas:

-TYLER, TX – A 66-year-old Yuba City, CA man has been sentenced to federal prison for insider trading violations in the Eastern District of Texas announced U.S. Attorney John M. Bales today.
+TYLER, TX – A 24-year-old illegal alien living in Tyler, Texas has been sentenced to federal prison for drug trafficking in the Eastern District of Texas announced U.S. Attorney John M. Bales today.